 4.4.2.6.2.2 H.264 Codec

-In an H.264 bitstream, NAL units with the nal_unit_type field assigned the value 5 (refer to Table 7.1 in AVC specification [2]) are Intra Random Access Pictures (IRAP) pictures.
-When the Type field value in the NAL Unit header of an RTP packet is 5, then the corresponding PDUs in that PDU set are set with higher importance value for example with b0001.
+In an H.264 bitstream, NAL units with the nal_unit_type field assigned the value 5 (refer to Table 7.1 in AVC specification [2]) are Instantaneous Decoding Refresh (IDR) pictures.
+When the Type field value in the NAL Unit header of an RTP packet is 5, then the corresponding PDUs in that PDU set should be set with higher importance value.

 The parameter set NAL units such as Sequence Parameter Set (SPS) and Picture Parameter Set (PPS) are important for decoding the bitstream.
-Therefore, PDU sets with a payload Type field value equal to 7, 8, 13 or 15 (refer to Table 7.1 in AVC specification [2]) in the NAL Unit header of the RTP packet are set with higher importance.
-The importance value for such PDU sets is set to b0001.
+Therefore, PDU sets with a payload Type field value equal to 7, 8, 13 or 15 (refer to Table 7.1 in AVC specification [2]) in the NAL Unit header of the RTP packet should be set with higher importance.

 +---------------+